Tag: Bariloche

 The cost for a 7-night / 6-day fishing package is $7,000 per person based on double occupancy accommodations and two anglers per guide daily.
 Different length packages are available upon request.

-Non-fishermen: $5,400 per person for 7 nights/6 days, based on double occupancy accommodations, or $800 per person per night.
+Non-angler: $5,400 per person for 7 nights/6 days, based on double occupancy accommodations, or $800 per person per night.
 Single supplement is $400 per day.
-Best value is a 7 night / 6 day package.

 Included & Not Included